ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/ScienceFieldSelfCalibration.rst

 1. Image the data with cimager
 2. Run source-finding with Selavy with a relatively large threshold
+3. Use the results to calibrate the antenna-based gains by either:
-3. Create a component parset from the resulting component catalogue
+   a.
+Create a component parset from the resulting component catalogue
-4. Use this parset in ccalibrator to calibrate the antenna-based gains
+      and use this parset in ccalibrator, or
+   b.
+Create a model image from the component catalogue, and use in
+      ccalibrator
 5. Re-run imaging, applying the latest gains table
 6. Repeat steps 2-5 for a given number of loops